A Cup of Trembling

 Well, like everyone else, I wish we could believe Rouhani's words, but we must focus on Iran's actions.
-And it's the brazen contrast, this extraordinary contradiction, between Rouhani's words and Iran's actions that is so starling.
+And it's the brazen contrast, this extraordinary contradiction, between Rouhani's words and Iran's actions that is so startling.

 Rouhani stood at this very podium last week and praised Iranian democracy-Iranian democracies.
 But the regime that he represents executes political dissidents by the hundreds and jails them by the thousands.

 Rouhani spoke of, quote, "the human tragedy in Syria."
-Yet, Iran directly participates in Assad's murder and massacre of tens of thousands of innocent men, women and children in Syria.
+Yet, Iran directly participates in Assad's murder and massacre of tens of thousands of innocent men, women, and children in Syria.
 And that regime is propping up a Syrian regime that just used chemical weapons against its own people.

 Rouhani condemned the, quote, "violent scourge of terrorism."
 Yet, in the last three years alone, Iran has ordered, planned or perpetrated terrorist attacks in 25 cities in five continents.

 Rouhani denounces, quote, "attempts to change the regional balance through proxies."
-Yet, Iran is actively destabilizing Lebanon, Yemen, Bahrain and ,any other middle Eastern countries.
+Yet, Iran is actively destabilizing Lebanon, Yemen, Bahrain and, any other Middle Eastern countries.

 Rouhani promises, quote, "constructive engagement with other countries."
 Yet, two years ago, Iranian agents tried to assassinate Saudi Arabia's ambassador in Washington, D.C.
 And just three weeks ago, an Iranian agent was arrested trying to collect information for possible attacks against the American embassy in Tel Aviv.